Towards Efficient and Robust VQA-NLE Data Generation with Large Vision-Language Models: Experimental Setup

 \subsection{Evaluation Settings}

 We evaluate 2,004 out of 82,004 synthetic triplets, comprised of 501 per setting.
 We then apply post-processing to assess both validity rate and time efficiency ($\Bar{t}$) across all triplets.
-Finally, we sample 50 triplets for quality and similarity evaluation.
+Finally, we use only the valid triplets from the 501 data points for similarity evaluation and sample 50 of them for quality evaluation.

 \paragraph{\textbf{Quality Evaluation}} Quantifying the quality of synthesized explanations for VQA is challenging, so we opt for a human evaluation approach as our primary evaluation source.
 Three annotators assess our synthetic data following the guidelines in Appendix \ref{sec:appendix-eval-rules}, and we also calculate the inter-annotator agreement Gwet-AC2 metric to ensure consistency.
 We employ a human evaluation scoring framework inspired by \citet{zhang2023llmevalpreliminarystudyevaluate}, making slight adjustments to align with our evaluation objectives.
-We emphasize assessment on \textit{Accuracy}, \textit{Logical}, \textit{Clarity}, \textit{Detail}, and \textit{Relevancy} criterion.
+We emphasize assessment on \textit{Accuracy}, \textit{Logical}, \textit{Clarity}, \textit{Detail}, and \textit{Relevancy} criteria, with each scored on a scale from 1 (worst) to 3 (best).
 Details on human annotation metrics are shown in Appendix~\ref{annotation-metrics}.
 Furthermore, we employ BERTScore, CLIPScore, and ROUGE metrics to support our subjective evaluation in assessing the quality of generated $(q,a)$ and $e$ against one another and the input image.

 \paragraph{\textbf{Similarity Evaluation}} We perform a comparative analysis by examining the text length distribution variations in $q$, $a$, and $e$ between our synthetic data and human-generated data.
 To quantify these differences, we utilize Jensen-Shannon Divergence (JSD) and Pearson correlation as our evaluation metrics.
 JSD is employed to measure distribution shifts within a specific range, while Pearson correlation assesses the overall trend in text length across the two datasets.